Salaah01/weather-service/README.md

 ### Logging into the admin site
 navigate to `/admin` where you will be able to log in to the admin section.
 If there is any issue displaying the page, stop the server `Ctrl + C` and run `python3 manage.py runserver --insecure`.
 Or, set `DEBUG=True` in the settings.
-Please note that you must trun `DEBUG=False` before deploying to production.
+Please note that you must turn `DEBUG=False` before deploying to production.

 ## Testing
 To run unittests, run `python3 manage.py test`.